aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-transparency/_index.md

     document.WriteGraphicsSave();
     document.Translate(20, 100);

-    //Create bitmap from translucent image file
-    using (Bitmap image = new Bitmap(dataDir + "mask1.png"))
+    //Create a bitmap from translucent image file using (Bitmap image = new Bitmap(dataDir + "mask1.png")) {
-    {
-        //Add this image to document as usual opaque RGB image document.DrawImage(image, new System.Drawing.Drawing2D.Matrix(1, 0, 0, 1, 100, 0), Color.Empty);
+        //Add this image to the document as usual opaque RGB image document.DrawImage(image, new System.Drawing.Drawing2D.Matrix(1, 0, 0, 1, 100, 0), Color.Empty);
     }

-    //Again create bitmap from the same image file using (Bitmap image = new Bitmap(dataDir + "mask1.png")) {
+    //Again create a bitmap from the same image file using (Bitmap image = new Bitmap(dataDir + "mask1.png")) {
-        //Add this image to document as transparent image image document.DrawTransparentImage(image, new System.Drawing.Drawing2D.Matrix(1, 0, 0, 1, 350, 0), 255);
+        //Add this image to the document as transparent image document.DrawTransparentImage(image, new System.Drawing.Drawing2D.Matrix(1, 0, 0, 1, 350, 0), 255);
     }